- What is implantation?

 6. Food cravings/aversion:

 This is another prominent sign of implantation.
 The hormones produced as a result of implantation tend to alter the woman’s likes and dislikes for food.
 You may crave for foods you have not tasted before or dislike foods you once loved.
-However, any cravings or aversions for food within seven days of ovulation cannot be considered an implantation symptom.

 7. Hot flashes: